qinghao1/gta-autobet/README.md

 You need to have Python <= 3.7 and pip installed.

-In your preferred, terminal, after running `git clone`, simply run the following:
+In your preferred terminal, after running `git clone`, simply run the following:

 ```
 pip install -r requirements.txt